priyam314/NeuralStyleTransfer-App/README.md

 I believe this brief overview of Neural Style Transfer is enough to get us started with experiments and notice some fascinating results.

 *Note:* This is not a blog post on Neural Style Transfer.
-No exlpanation on the type of model and, training is provided.
+No exlpanation on the type of model, training etc is provided.

 # Reconstruct